7 Popular (and High-Risk) Alternative Investments

-Private equity funds operate similarly to hedge funds and involve payment of management fees as well as a percentage of the profits.
+Private equity funds operate similarly to hedge funds and come with management fees that include a percentage of the profits.
 However, private equity funds invest directly in companies by purchasing private firms or buying a controlling interest in publicly traded companies.
 While hedge funds focus on short-term profits, private equity funds focus on the long-term potential of the companies they currently hold an interest in or plan to acquire.
 Once the private equity fund acquires a controlling interest in a company, it tries to improve the company through management changes, simplification of operations, or expansion.
 For a private equity fund, the ultimate goal is selling the company at a profit.

 When you invest in a private equity fund, you shouldn’t expect to withdraw your investment for a fairly long period.
 Investors who want to withdraw their investment would face serious disappointment with a private equity fund.

 Non-traded business development companies provide financing to small and medium-sized start-up businesses that can’t obtain financing through traditional avenues.
 While this might initially sound appealing, BDCs typically charge higher interest rates than typical financial lenders.

 BDCs charge very high initial fees for investors and collect ongoing fees throughout the investment period.
 Many brokers tell clients returns will outmatch these steep fees.
 However, returns depend on the success of the BDC.
 Additionally, BDC investments often lack liquidity and present significant risk.
 Thus, these alternative investments are unsuitable for the average investor.